RaminHAL9001/Dao/README.md

 # The Dao Programming Language
 Copyright (C) 2008-2014, Ramin Honary, all rights reserved.

-## A pure-Haskell dynamically-typed DSL for production rule-based logic programming and AI.
+## A pure Haskell dynamically typed DSL for production-rule-based logic programming and AI.

 Dao is a Haskell package (library), designed for constructing simple artificial intelligence programs that can understand natural (human) languages, and is